University of Rochester YellowJackets: Performance attire

 While the group is traditionally known for wearing their signature yellow blazers, the original group wore blue blazers with black and red ties until 1958 when they purchased their namesake attire.
 Along with the new yellow jackets, the men wore tux pants and bow ties and created the look that clearly identifies the YellowJackets today.
 The uniform changed in the 1980s due to ever evolving fashion trends, returning to a blue tie, and then bringing back the ever-popular YellowJackets for good.
 The current group has two distinct looks that they use for performances.
 The "Alumni" attire, a tribute to the first groups of YellowJackets, consists of the yellow jacket, black dress pants and shirts, black long ties, and black dress shoes.
-The group's second attire option consists of the yellow jacket, jeans, and a matching group T-shirt.
+The group's second attire option consists of a sportier yellow jacket, black jeans, white sneakers, and a matching group T-shirt.
 While on NBC's "The Sing-Off", group members sported outfits professionally created by Kara Saun, the show's Costume Designer.
 The group wore a different outfit for each of their 7 performances, including original costumes from the movie Starship Troopers for the Halloween Episode opening number.